 Below is a simple way to describe these virtues:

 - Love is a sublime virtue of connection.
-A sense of deep and authentic caring, empathy for everyone and all things.
+A sense of deep and authentic caring, empathy for everyone, and all things.
+This virtue is akin to the concept of Oneness.

-- Appreciation is a virtue that enables a greater understanding of self, and recognition of the qualities we possess, this extends outward and so is similar in effect to thankfulness but different in focus.
+- Appreciation is a virtue that enables a greater understanding of self.
+It helps us see and understand the qualities we possess.
+It is similar in effect to thankfulness but different in focus.
+This virtue enables us to accept our flaws as unique expressions.

 - Mindfulness in the sense of a virtue of the spirit is both observing and directing the activities of the mind.
 It is observation without judgment.
 It is thought and action with the right purpose.